Zilliqa/scilla/README.md

 means that the contract has no type errors.
 Otherwise, a type error trace is provided.

-The checker can be run with the optional flag `-gua` to enable the experimental "Gas Use Analysis" that reports a worst case gas consumption for each transition in the contract.
+The checker can be run with the optional flags:

+ - `-gua` to enable the experimental "Gas Use Analysis" that reports a worst case gas consumption for each transition in the contract.
+ - `-mfc` to enable the money-flow checker and print its results.

 #### Executing a simple transition